 Ms. Blaine received her Juris Doctor, cum laude, from Suffolk University Law School in 1993 and completed her Bachelor of Science degree from Northeastern University in 1981.
 Before attending law school, Ms. Blaine was an analytical chemist and environmental consultant providing technical and quality-control/quality-assurance support to the United States Environmental Protection Agency in connection with New England Superfund Sites.

 Ms. Blaine is admitted to practice before the bars of Massachusetts and the United States District Court.
 She is a member of the Massachusetts Bar Association’s Property Law and Public Law sections, the Real Estate Bar Association and the Women’s Bar Association.

-Ms. Blaine has co-authored the following books:
+Ms. Blaine has co-authored the following law articles: